How and When to Harvest Fairy Tale Eggplant

 How to Harvest Fairy Tale Eggplant

-To harvest the fairy tale eggplant, use a sharp knife or scissors, it must be sharp so as not to damage the plant when harvesting the fairy tale eggplant.
+To harvest the fairy tale eggplant, use a sharp knife or scissors.
+It must be sharp so as not to damage the plant when harvesting the fairy tale eggplant.

 Fairy Tale F1 Eggplant Seeds - Non-GMO - 10 Seeds